Rhoticity in English: History

-England
+Southeastern England

 Red areas indicate where rural English accents were rhotic in the 1950s.

 Red areas are where English dialects of the late 20th century were rhotic.

 The earliest traces of a loss of //r// in English appear in the early 15th century.
-They occur before coronal consonants, especially //s//, giving modern ass 'buttocks' (ears, ers or ars), and bass (fish) (OE bærs, ME bars).
-A second phase of the loss of //r// began during the 15th century and was characterized by sporadic and lexically variable deletion, such as monyng 'morning' and cadenall 'cardinal'.
+First, they occur before coronal consonants, especially //s//, giving modern ass 'buttocks' (ears, ers or ars), and bass (fish) (OE bærs, ME bars).
+A second phase of the loss of //r// during that same century was characterized by sporadic and lexically variable deletion, such as monyng 'morning' and cadenall 'cardinal'.
+Both types of evidence come from southeastern England.
 Those spellings without //r// appeared throughout the 16th and 17th centuries, but they were uncommon and were restricted to private documents, especially those written by women.
-No English authorities described loss of //r// in the standard language before the mid-18th century, and many did not fully accept it until the 1790s.
+No English authorities described loss of //r// in the standard language before the mid-18th century, and many did not fully accept it until around 1800.

 During the mid-17th century, several sources described //r// as being weakened but still present.
 The English playwright Ben Jonson's English Grammar, published posthumously in 1640, recorded that //r// was "sounded firme in the beginning of words, and more liquid in the middle, and ends."
-The next major documentation of the pronunciation of //r// appeared a century later, in 1740, when the British author of a primer for French students of English said that "in many words r before a consonant is greatly softened, almost mute, and slightly lengthens the preceding vowel."
+The next major documentation of the pronunciation of //r// appeared a century later, in 1740, when the British author of a primer for French students of southern English said that "in many words r before a consonant is greatly softened, almost mute, and slightly lengthens the preceding vowel."

-By the 1770s, postvocalic //r//-less pronunciation was becoming common around London even in formal educated speech.
+By the 1770s, pre-consonantal //r//-less pronunciation was becoming common around London even in formal educated speech.
 The English actor and linguist John Walker used the spelling ar to indicate the long vowel of aunt in his 1775 rhyming dictionary.
 In his influential Critical Pronouncing Dictionary and Expositor of the English Language (1791), Walker reported, with a strong tone of disapproval, that "the r in lard, bard,... is pronounced so much in the throat as to be little more than the middle or Italian a, lengthened into baa, baad...."
 Americans returning to England after the American Revolutionary War, which lasted from 1775 to 1783, reported surprise at the significant changes in the fashionable pronunciation that had taken place.